Thomas-Coville/poster-map/README.md

 # Lesson Learns & Gotchas
 - Doing Python development on Windows is HARD:
 - virtualenv powershell script does not work in my CMDER shell (readonly prompt)
 - Celery 4+ does not support windows officially and probably crashes under the hood.
-I spend one full day figuring out why my tasks were not beeing sent to the broker.
+I spend one full day figuring out why my tasks were not being sent to the broker.
 I still haven't figured precisely why it doesn't worked but it works fine within a docker container.
+- the Flask integration with Marshmallow 3+ seems flaky, I had to fix it to the latest 2.x.x version
+- kombu 4.6.5+ seems to cause an issue with Flower, stick to the 4.6.3 version

 # Next Steps
 - UI to front the API